zype/zype.github.io/api_docs/videos.md

 Parameter | Function | Type
 --------- | -------- | ----
 id        | String id of the Video to publish.
-Example: 5389352e69702d401b000000. | String vhx_endpoint | String id of the VHX video source where the video will be published. | String
+Example: 5389352e69702d401b000000. | String endpoint | String id of the Distribution Endpoint where the video will be distributed. | String

 #### Request
 Content-Type: application/json